Venidium-Network/venidium-blockchain/README.md

 Hello and welcome to Venidium Blockchain.

-We are happy to announce the launch of our testnet today.
+We are happy to announce the launch of our mainnet today.

-If you would like to join this test phase and contribute to our network please follow the instruction below.

 _For now, we only provide instructions for the command line interface client._
 _Binary clients for **command line interface** but also for **graphical user interface** are currently under development but would be ready before the mainnet launch._